Boston-University-Microbiome-Initiative/BU16s/README.md

 --rev _2.fastq.gz
 ```

+*Note: the `\`s are for visibility of code and are not required to execute the command.*

 If you view `TEST_inputs.sh`, you will see the above python command (commented out) along with your input parameters.

+You can view the documentation for this script with `python $BU16s/create_inputs.py -h`

 3. Submit job